tigerfarm/arduino/Altair101/README.md

 --------------------------------------------------------------------------------
 ## My 2019 Altair 8800 Emulator

-I'm in the final stage of designing and building my basic Altair 8800 emulator.
+I'm in the final stage of designing and building my basic Altair 8800 emulator, which I'm calling the Altair 101.

 Instead of a smartphone's touch screen display, the Altair 8800 had toggles and LED lights.
 The following photo is my Altair 8800 replica front panel.
 Retro, very retro.